 Safe Routes for Seniors

 The results of this public outreach will be supplemented by our own surveys of facilities, pedestrian counts, and observations of pedestrian and driver behavior.
-Our Project Director, Caitlin Carlson, was trained in these techniques in a program offered by the Office of Traffic Safety and is a certified expert in bicycle and pedestrian safety.
+Our initial Project Director, Caitlin Carlson, was trained in these techniques in a program offered by the Office of Traffic Safety, and is a certified expert in bicycle and pedestrian safety.

 Why is it important?

 The danger is real: On Calle Real, 90-year-old Mary Robles was killed on September 12, 2011 when crossing the street at Kingston Ave in Goleta.

 Supported by new mobility technology and federal law, there are more handicapped people who are leading active and normal lives.
 The same goes for seniors.
 People today are living longer and staying active longer.
 In the United States, people over 65 today comprise 13% of the population, up from 4% in 1900.
 This is estimated to increase to 19% in 2030.
 Santa Barbara has an even larger share of seniors because people like to retire here.

 Seniors also walk more than others.
 They know it is healthy for them, and in their retirement, they are less in a hurry.
 Many walk out of necessity and need to get safely to and from bus stops as they are no longer able to drive.
 Being able to walk safely and use public transportation can enable seniors and the handicapped to live independently when they otherwise might not be able to do so.

 At the same time, seniors and the mobility-challenged are especially vulnerable as pedestrians because they are slower than their younger counterparts and may have physical limitations.
 Older people, if they do get hit by a car, are more likely to die of their injuries.
 The percentage of pedestrian crashes resulting in death exceeds 20 percent for pedestrians over age 75, compared to less than 8 percent for pedestrians under age 14.
 As our population ages, this problem will only increase.